-Someone, particularly a current employee of your target employer, refers you for a job opportunity, they deserve your sincere gratitude expressed in a great thank you.
+If someone, particularly a current employee of your target employer, refers you for a job opportunity, they deserve a great thank you!

 Like the thank you for a job referral by an external recruiter (when an external recruiter refers you to a job), this thank you provides an update about what happened in the interview.